-Additionally, the Company has an aggregate stop loss program covering substantially all of Commercial Markets and Wausau voluntary workers compensation business from the fourth quarter 2000 through the fourth quarter 2002 accident year periods.
+Additionally, the Company has an aggregate stop loss program covering substantially all of Commercial Markets and Wausau voluntary workers compensation business from the fourth quarter 2000 through the fourth guarter 2002 accident year periods.
 Under these contracts, losses in excess of a specified loss ratio are reinsured up to a maximum loss ratio and were accounted for as prospective reinsurance at inception.
-However, due to a material contract change at the January 1, 2002, renewal, any premium and loss activity subsequent to December 31, 2001, is accounted for as retroactive reinsurance for coverage provided from the fourth quarter 2000 through the fourth quarter 2001 covered accident year periods.
+However, due to a material contract change at the January 1, 2002, renewal, any premium and loss activity subsequent to December 31, 2001, is accounted for as retroactive reinsurance for coverage provided from the fourth guarter 2000 through the fourth guarter 2001 covered accident year periods.
 The retroactive portion of the aggregate stop loss program is included in the preceding paragraph.
 Approximately \$45 and \$32 of additional losses were ceded to these retroactive and prospective contracts, respectively, during the year ended December 31, 2006, with additional premium of \$29 and \$23, respectively.
-Approximately \$38 and \$31 of additional losses were ceded to these retroactive and prospective contracts, respectively, during the year ended December 31, 2005, with additional losses were ceded to these retroactive and prospective contracts, respectively, during the year ended December 31, 2004, with additional premium of \$38 and \$45, respectively.
-The income statement impact of ceding the additional losses and premium on the fourth quarter 2000 through fourth quarter 2001 covered accident year periods was deferred for GAAP purposes and is amortized into income using the effective interest method over the estimated settlement period.
+Approximately \$38 and \$31 of additional losses were ceded to these retroactive and prospective contracts, respectively, during the year ended December 31, 2005, with additional premium of \$24 and \$22, respectively.
+Approximately \$68 and \$78 of additional losses were ceded to these retroactive and prospective contracts, respectively, during the year ended December 31, 2004, with additional premium of \$38 and \$45, respectively.
+The income statement impact of ceding the additional losses and premium on the fourth guarter 2000 through fourth guarter 2001 covered accident year periods was deferred for GAAP purposes and is amortized into income using the effective interest method over the estimated settlement period.